XpiritBV/CodeToCloud-Workshop/Challenges/Module3-ClosingTheFeedbackLoop/Tasks/CLOSELOOP-T002.md

 * Added a build.docker-compose.yml that can build the containers with docker-compose
 * GitHub Action added that uses docker-compose to build and publish the containers to the Container Registry
-* GitHub secret `AZURE_CREDENTIALS` added that contains the credentials of a Servide Principal to deploy application and infrastructure to Azure
+* GitHub secret `AZURE_CREDENTIALS` added that contains the credentials of a Service Principal to deploy application and infrastructure to Azure
 * Application deployed to Azure with `deploy-infrastructure.ps1` script

 ## Links & Information